Image: Oleksandr Zaiats/Shutterstock.com

 French beans, Phaseolus vulgaris, come in two types: climbing pole beans and bush beans (also called snap beans, and formerly known as ‘string beans’ due to their fibrous strings, which are nearly nonexistent now due to selective breeding).
 Within these, varieties include green, cream, yellow, flecked, and purple French beans.

 Unlike runner beans, this legume only produces pods once and must be replanted.
 The primary difference between French beans and other green beans is the narrow pod and less string.
 For more information on snap and lima beans, please see our separate profile.

 Common pests include slugs and snails that feed on seedlings.
-Green and black aphids may colonize in early summer, their honeydew secretions can create mold, though this may not damage the plant enough to affect harvest.
-Other threats to French beans include anthracnose, mosaic, root rot, rust, blight and leaf spot.
+Green and black aphids may appear in early summer and their honeydew secretions can create mold, though it may not damage plants enough to affect harvest.
+Other threats include anthracnose, mosaic, root rot, rust, blight and leaf spot.